What’s in a Name?

 — Rebecca

-But I have seen my share of seasons on earth now and a ruminating mind breaks open.
-I owe the process of living greater reflection and iteration.
-As lessons of transatlantic resettlement and familial reformation inform my loyalty and love of country and people.
+But now, almost thirty five years later, a ruminating mind breaks open.
+I owe the process of living greater reflection and iteration, as lessons of transatlantic resettlement and familial reformation inform my loyalty and love of country and people.
 Here in Georgia, as much of a motherland as Saigon, I explore being through the spiritual scrutiny, skepticism, and hope of the devoted.
-Allegiance to this great earth that has blessed this moment with consciousness.
-With language.
-With Grace.
-Here is a collection of prayer and poetry weaving an all American portrait of globalization and localization.
-A southern latitude of spacetime.
-Celestial North.
-A reminder of our Moral compass in uncertain times.
+Graced with language and the acquisition of definition and meaning in this finite mortal timeline, I am reminded of my moral compass and the cultivation of hope necessary to face villainous purveyors of spectacle and greed.

 My given name was Bích Trâm or fancy jade comb.
 I like to think my birth mother thought of me as something that precious.
 Her first child, in country that assumed her inferiority and sexual immorality genetic, a particularly well trod piece of ideological baggage, and here now, an Afro-Asian baby girl.
 I wondered, did she know what we would lose when we left Vietnam?
 Did she know what we would gain?
 She died before I would get a chance to ask her any of these questions.